uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/substitution-ciphers.md

 {panel type="teacher-note"}

-# Answers for Decrypting Caesar cipher
+# Answers for decrypting Caesar cipher

 For the first challenge, the answer is: